qihangZH/accountingkits/README.md

 # Accounting Kits

-For any question, feel free to contact with me by e0952154@u.nus.edu

 This is a self-made package which target is help to deal with different problems in accounting research.